Observability

 Shutdown Behavior

-The OpenTelemetry tracer provider is stored globally so that the exporter can flush pending spans during shutdown.
-This ensures that traces generated during the final moments of process execution are not lost.
+The OpenTelemetry tracer, logger, and meter providers are stored globally so that exporters can flush pending data during shutdown.
+This ensures that traces and logs generated during the final moments of process execution are not lost.

-Graceful shutdown hooks trigger exporter shutdown before the process exits.
+Graceful shutdown hooks trigger provider shutdown before the process exits.